 Public Health and Wellness Offers Free Stop Smoking Classes

 The Louisville Metro Department of Public Health and Wellness and its community partners offer free stop smoking classes using the Cooper/Clayton method.
-The Cooper/Clayton method to stop smoking is a 13-week program that includes weekly support group meetings combined with the use of nicotine replacement products such as patches and gum.
-Participants receive free weekly supplies of nicotine replacement products for the first five weeks of the program.
+The 13-week program includes weekly support group meetings combined with the use of nicotine replacement products such as patches and gum.
+Participants receive free weekly supplies of nicotine replacement products.

 These classes really work!
 The Cooper/Clayton method boasts a 42% success rate upon completion of the 13-week course.
 This compares to a 5% success rate among those trying to quit with no nicotine replacement or group support and a 9% success rate among those using nicotine replacement alone.

 March 18- Wednesdays, Noon, RxCrossroads, Eastpoint II, 1901 Eastpoint Prkwy.

 March 31- Tuesdays, 5:00 p.m., Sullivan University College of Pharmacy, 2100 Gardiner Ln.